sebgoa/cloudstack-books/en/book.markdown

-To epxlore further the PRODUCT API, use CloudMonkey and/or read the API [documentation](http://cloudstack.apache.org/apidocumentation), which contains the entire parameters list for each API call.
+To epxlore further the CloudStack API, use CloudMonkey and/or read the API [documentation](http://cloudstack.apache.org/apidocumentation), which contains the entire parameters list for each API call.

 CloudMonkey
 ===========

-CloudMonkey is the PRODUCT Command Line Interface (CLI).
+CloudMonkey is the CloudStack Command Line Interface (CLI).
 It is written in Python.
-CloudMonkey can be used both as an interactive shell and as a command line tool which simplifies PRODUCT configuration and management.
+CloudMonkey can be used both as an interactive shell and as a command line tool which simplifies CloudStack configuration and management.
-It can be used with PRODUCT CloudStack 4.0-incubating and above
+It can be used with CloudStack CloudStack 4.0-incubating and above

 > **Warning**
 >